Creep strength (also known as creep limit) is a measurement of the resistance to creep that a material exhibits.

 Alloys, particularly aluminium alloys, are prone to creep-fatigue and fracture, due to their low melting point.
 However, there are other factors that affect the creep strength of alloys, as follows:

 - Substructure composition a stable substructure that has uniform dislocations provides resistance to creep-fatigue.
 However, a substructure that coarsens under strain will result in reduced creep strength.
-Nickel-base alloys are a good example of this phenomenon.
+Nickel-based alloys are a good example of this phenomenon.
 A fine grain size within the structure can also increase creep strength.

 - Heat treatment - heat treatment leads to the creation of austenites.
 Some of these, such as bainite, help to increase creep strength.